 Default Risk Premium Formula

-The default risk premium is calculated by subtracting the rate of return for a risk-free asset from the rate of return of the asset you wish to price.
+As mentioned previously, the default risk premium is derived using the rate of return for a risk-free asset and the rate of return of the asset you wish to price, with the former being subtracted from the latter.
 The risk-free rate is based on an asset with no risk.
 This is generally assumed to be Treasury bonds as they are backed by the U.S. government.
 The default risk premium is the amount over and above the rate for Treasury bonds that the investor would like to earn on an investment.

 Treasury Bills and the Risk-Free Rate